701Group2/daily-focus/server/README.md

 # Daily Focus Server
 An API server containing endpoints for logging in and signing up a user, as well as CRUD endpoints required for the To-Do List widget in the client.

+This server runs on http://localhost:9000/
 ## Installation

 Install node.js from https://nodejs.org/en/.

+Run the following commands:
 ```bash
 npm install
 npm install -g firebase-tools.